jamesshore/quixote/docs/descriptors.md

 * `width (`[`SizeDescriptor`](SizeDescriptor.md)`)` Width of the page.
 * `height (`[`SizeDescriptor`](SizeDescriptor.md)`)` Height of the page.

-Example: The sidebar extends down the left side of the page:
+Example: "The sidebar extends down the left side of the page."

 ```javascript
 var page = frame.page();